- Among the best lawyers in America for corporate law, 2022 edition of The Best Lawyers in America

-With nearly 20 years of experience structuring and negotiating domestic and international business transactions, Byron also advises on mergers and acquisitions, social enterprise, nonprofit, corporate, securities and commercial matters.
+With over 20 years of experience structuring and negotiating domestic and international business transactions, Byron also advises on mergers and acquisitions, social enterprise, nonprofit, corporate, securities and commercial matters.
 He has significant background in working with complex limited partnerships, limited liability companies, B corporations and impact investing structures.

 Byron is known for delivering responsive advice, equipping clients to make practical business decisions and providing solutions that minimize risk while taking into account clients’ economic and strategic goals.
 He is skilled at navigating business, legal and cultural issues in all regions of the world having handled a wide variety of transactions involving dozens of countries on six continents.

-He currently serves on the Board of directors of World Bicycle Relief and recently served on the Host Committee for Global Washington’s Annual Conference.
+He currently serves on the board of directors of World Bicycle Relief and recently served on the Host Committee for Global Washington’s Annual Conference.